orchestrator

 3. In the Standby Machines field, enter the minimum number of machines to accept workloads.

 4. In the Idle Machine Timeout, enter the number of minutes the machine can remain in an idle state, meaning it does not process any workloads and it is not used as a standby machine.
-After this time, the machine is shut down. are removed from the pool.
+After this time, the machine is shut down.
+Automatically created machines are removed from the pool.

 8. In the Machine Details section, from the Cloud Connection list, select the cloud service provider connection you previously created in Orchestrator.

-Important: Elastic Robot Orchestration works on standalone Azure VMs running Windows 10 or Windows 11, but not on Azure Virtual Desktop (AVD) or server-based OSs.
+Important: Elastic Robot Orchestration works on standalone Azure VMs running Windows operating systems, such as Desktop and Server.
+However, it does not work on virtualized desktops, such as Azure Virtual Desktop (AVD) or Amazon WorkSpaces.

 9. For Azure, select the Resource Group used for the connection.